triton-inference-server/tutorials/Conceptual_Guide/Part_5-Model_Ensembles/README.md

 1. Read in the cropped images from `client.py`
 2. Performed scaling and normalization on the images
 3. Sent the cropped images to the Triton server
-4. Decoded the tensor returned by the text recogntion model into text
+4. Decoded the tensor returned by the text recognition model into text
 5. Printed the decoded text

 In order to move many of these steps to the Triton server, we can create a set of scripts that will run in the [Python Backend for Triton](https://github.com/triton-inference-server/python_backend).
 The Python backend can be used to execute any Python code, so we can port our client code directly over to Triton with only a few changes.